Genioplasty (CHIN AUGMENTATION)

-A chin implant procedure, also known as genioplasty or mentoplasty, involves the surgical placement of a solid, biocompatible implant to increase the size and projection of the chin.
+A genioplasty, also known as a chin implant procedure or a chin augmentation, involves the surgical placement of a solid, biocompatible implant to increase the size and projection of the chin.
 This procedure may be considered for individuals with a smaller or less prominent chin.
 During your consultation, your surgeon will discuss your goals, medical history, and suitability for the procedure.

 Consultation for Chin Implant Surgery